 Willow along with Alder (Alnus glutinosa)

 is one of the few hedge species that tolerates and in fact grows most happily in moist or wet ground conditions.
 It is therefore ideal for waterlogged or poor draining gardens and it will even grow in poor soil conditions.
-However it is worth noting that with thirsty roots taking up water from a large area, it is best to avoid planting in close proximity to buildings.
+It is worth noting however, that Willow's thirsty roots take up water from a large area, so it is best to avoid planting in close proximity to buildings.
 Willow also prefers sunny not shaded conditions in order to thrive and is salt tolerant so an ideal hedge species for coastal locations.

 Youll see our recommended planting densities for each size and root type listed in the product grid.
 We suggest that you use these as a guide, taking into consideration how long youre willing to wait to see your finished hedge.
 As a rough indication bare roots can be planted at anything from 3 to 7 per metre and cell grown between 4 and 6 - the higher densities here would need to be planted in a double staggered row or zig-zag.